lkolla/wmt-blogger/README.md

-# wmt-blogger

-- [x] Implemented HTTP Server which will be listening on 8000 for CRUD operations on server file system.
+Blogger Site built in nodejs

 ![Walkthrough Image -1](https://github.com/lkolla/wmt-blogger/blob/master/wmt-blogger.gif)
 ![Walkthrough Image -2](https://github.com/lkolla/wmt-blogger/blob/master/wmt-blogger-login.gif)

-Blogger Site built in nodejs

-Completed:
-Required: On /login, Clicking "Sign Up" should redirect to /signup
-Required: On /signup, clicking "Sign Up" should create a new user with the provided details
-		  Required fields: email, password, username Optional fields: blog name, blog description
-		  If the email or username is taken or invalid, show an error message Username restrictions:
-				Case insensitive (for uniqueness), but maintain capitalization for display Alphanumeric
-		  Add the following password restrictions:
-				Minimum length: 4
-				At least 1 uppercase and 1 lowercase letter
-				At least 1 number
-		  On success, log in user and redirect to /profile

-Required: User Model
+- [x] Signup
-Required: Login /login
+- [x] Login
-Required: Toolbar
+- [x] Toolbar
+- [x] Log Out
-Required: Create/Edit Post at /post/<postID>
+- [x] Create/Edit Post
-Required: Profile
-			Show a list of blog posts created by the logged in user Each post in the list should at least show title, creation date, update date Each post in the list should have a functioning "Delete" and "Edit" link Show comment count
+- [x] Show a list of blog posts created by the logged in user
+- [x] Each post in the list should at least show title, creation date, update date
+- [x] Each post in the list should have a functioning "Delete" and "Edit" link

-Required: Show a list of latest comments to logged in user's posts with
+- [x] Show a list of latest comments to logged in user's posts with
-Required: Blog at /blog/<blogId>
+- [x] Blog at /blog/<blogId>
+- [x] Show a list of blog posts for that user including
+- [x] Show a list of blog posts for that user including:
-Required: Comments
+- [x] Comments
+- [x] User Model
+- [x] Post Model
+- [x] Blog Model
+- [x] Comment Model